cbigger/nmstranslate/README.md

 Need to add reverse translation ie. alien --> english

+Need to change output to be strings only, not the full pandas object vomit (currently working on this)

 Doesn't clearly show when a word is not found, occasionally making it hard to figure out which part of the sentence may be missing.
 (SHITTY FIX DONE)